TrackyRaul/2020_5CI__team3_Farkas/docs/architecture_and_design.md

 # 1 Introduction

-This document describes the architecture and design for the MarconiTT application being developed for ITI G. Marconi.
+This document describes the architecture and design for the MarconiTT application developed for ITI G. Marconi.

 The purpose of this document is to describe the architecture and design of the MarconiTT application in a way that addresses the interests and concerns of all major stakeholders.
 For this application the major stakeholders are: